Justme0/leetcode/README.md

-# leetcode
+# LeetCode
-Here are my solutions to leetcode, and there are multiple solutions for some problems.
+Here are my solutions to LeetCode, and some problems have multiple solutions.